rgehrsitz/rex/docs/EVOLUTION_REFERENCE.md

 - Require every condition group to contain exactly one of `all` or `any`.
 - Forbid a node from being both a leaf condition and a nested group.
 - Reject duplicate rule names.
+- Validation now accepts only the runtime-supported `updateStore` action;
-- Align validation with runtime support.
-In particular, either implement an action such as `sendMessage` or reject it during compilation; do not emit a bytecode artifact that can only fail at runtime.
+  `sendMessage` is rejected during compilation rather than emitted into an artifact that can only fail at runtime.
 - Validate referenced scripts and their syntax/identifiers before deployment.

 Add table-driven compile-and-run semantic tests for nested boolean groups,